IgorKowalczyk/igorkowalczyk/README.md

 This is the place where I opensource stuff and break things :rofl:

-- ⚡  I'm a Front-End Developerer and Freelancer, I love design websites.
+- ⚡  I'm a Front-End Developerer and Freelancer
 - 🔭 I’m currently working on something cool :wink:
-- 🌱 I’m currently learning Javascript and Node.js
+- 🌱 I’m currently learning SCSS and Node.js
-- ❤️ I love Open Source projects
+- ❤️ I love Open Source projects and designing web apps
 - 💻 My favorite languages are Node.js and CSS

 ### 💪 Experience: